lucabtz/lucabtz.github.io/resume.md

 As a MSc in Theoretical Physics I can bring into the field of cybersecurity unique analytical and mathematical skills.

 I have been into computer programming since a young age and can program efficiently in a variety of languages including: C, C++ and
 Python.
-I can understand X86 and X86-64 assembly and write custom shellcode, I'm passionate about binary exploitaion, malware development, cryptography and reverse engineering.
+I can understand X86 and X86-64 assembly and write custom shellcode.
+I'm passionate about binary exploitaion, malware development, cryptography and reverse engineering.

 I have minor contributions to open source projects such as Arch Linux, I actively blog monthly